selfagency/microsoft-drop-ice/README.md

 1. Yusuff Adeyemo [@yusadolat](https://github.com/yusadolat)
 1.  zer0crash [@CyberSpace7](https://github.com/CyberSpace7)

-> **Notice:** Although various projects and organizations may be listed next to signees, these signatures do not necessarily reflect the views of anyone except the signees.
+> ***Notice:*** *Although various projects and organizations may be listed next to signees, these signatures do not necessarily reflect the views of anyone except the signees.*

-**[To add your name or recommend alterations to this text, please submit a PR!](https://github.com/selfagency/microsoft-drop-ice/edit/master/README.md)** Please insert your name into the list alphabetically to help save us time merging changes.
-If you are a significant contributor to a major open source project, feel free to add your affiliation.